 You keep winning innovation awards and so we’re keen to hear your view on technology?

-This allows our team to focus on doing the stuff technology can’t do – like empathising with clients, and helping find creative solutions to their legal problems.
+This allows our team to focus on doing the stuff technology can’t do – like empathizing with clients and helping find creative solutions to their legal problems.

 How do you know if a tool is adoptable?

 I would say that the number one most important thing is user experience and onboarding.
 If I can get the team using it in under 20 minutes, whilst making it look good and fun - it's a winner.